lynzrand/nadir/docs/protocol.md

 ## Connection

-The connection can be initiated from either the Frontend or the Backend.
+The connection can be initiated from either the Frontend or the Backend, with a WebSocket connection request to the other side.
+The connection COULD be a plain connection or a secure (wss) one, but the latter is preferred.

-TODO: verification?
+TODO: verification? ->

+A shared secret COULD be used to authorize clients.
+If such secret is set, the frontend MUST send a nonce string in `FrontendHelloMessage` (TODO).
+In response, the backends MUST send `hex(hmac_sha256(nonce, secret))` in its `BackendHelloMessage`(TODO).
+If the value doesn't match, the connection SHOULD be dropped immediately.